tichzvidzayi/m_money/README.md

 ##  Improvements and Contributions

 - Adopt TypeScript: Convert backend and frontend (React) to TypeScript for type safety, reducing bugs and improving maintainability.
+- The M-Money can also use OAuth alongside JWT for authentication.
 - AWS Infrastructure: Deploy backend on AWS Lambda with API Gateway for scalability.
   Use Amazon RDS (PostgreSQL) for managed database.
 Integrate AWS Cognito for secure authentication and S3 for logs.